John-Nagle/lslutils/npc/README.md

 Sets the movement speed for future operations.

 **speed** is in meters per second.
 Reasonable values are 0.5 to 4.
-Ordinary walking speed in Second Life is 1.5 m/sec.
+Ordinary walking speed in Second Life is 1.5 meters/sec.

 **turnspeed** is the turning speed when changing direction, in radians per second.
 0.2 is a reasonable value.
+When in a path segment with both moving and turning, movement speed is slowed to allow the turn to complete at the usual turn rate.
+So characters slow down when turning corners.

 ### Callbacks